The problem that many of our churches face is that church visitors do not come back for the second or third time.

 We don’t want our behavior to make our guests decide not to come back.

-They might be offended by the claims of Jesus Christ, but that is different from the unnecessary offense that our members might create against visitors who come for the very first time.
+Our church visitors might be offended by the claims of Jesus Christ, but that is different from the unnecessary offense that our members might create against visitors who come for the very first time.

 Growing effective hospitality ministry is one way that we can improve our congregation and one way that we might help improve our visitor retention rate.